BerryRahul/BerryRahul/ReadMe.md

 # 💫 About Me:
-I am a third year Bachelor of Science Student at University of Toronto.
+I am a Bachelor of Science Student at University of Toronto.
 Extremely passionate about the possibilities of programming, machine learning, and building useful applications.

 ## :globe_with_meridians: Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/rahulberry/)